alastairgould/Watchdog/README.md

 ## How to use

-To allow Watchdog to start reporting the service healthcheck status, the service must first register a healthcheck with the Watchdog.
+To allow Watchdog to start reporting the healthcheck of your services, the service must first register a healthcheck with the Watchdog.
 To do so you must configure the healthcheck inside your services servicemanifest.xml file as an extension:

 An example of how to do this: